isikyus/hat-geomorphs/README.md

 # Hat Geomorphs

-This is a modification of Craig S. Kaplan's [hatviz][hatviz] application to work as a geomorph-based dungeon generator, similar in concept to [Dave's Mapper][daves]
+This is a modification of Craig S. Kaplan's [hatviz][hatviz] application to work as a geomorph-based dungeon generator, similar in concept to [Dave's Mapper][daves].

 The difference is that the individual geomorphs are the ["hat" tile][hat], from [Smith et. al. 2023][hat-paper].
 Aside from making the maps look a bit